Demmythetechie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 9: This program prints the 9 times table starting with 0.
 Task 10: This program returns the sum of two integer.
 Task 11: Prints all natural numbers from n (could be any number) to 98.
+Task 12: This program prints n times table starting from 0.